 Inflammation and Treatment Regimen

 As discussed previously, cancer treatment can impact CRCD bypassing the BBB and causing structural damage, impairing neurogenesis, and altering neuronal transmissions.
 One of the easiest places to assess how inflammation could be the vehicle driving cancer treatment impact is illustrated at the BBB.
 While only some chemotherapies can make it through the BBB, cytokines can pass through in a multitude of ways (Ren et al., 2017).
 As previously addressed, cytokines are such small molecules, they can passively diffuse through leaky regions of the BBB or actively enter at receptor locations through endocytosis (Ren et al., 2017).
 Most alarmingly, Rahman et al. (2018) illustrated that cytokines such as interferon-gamma (IFN- γ) and IL-17A could open junctions in the BBB, allowing larger molecules (including the chemotherapy agents) to enter the brain within 60 minutes of cytokine administration.
 With the alterations to BBB permeability, the influx of cytokines and chemotherapy can trigger microglial activation, oxidative stress, and inflammation throughout the brain, resulting in hippocampus volume loss (Ren et al., 2017; Ren et al., 2019).
 As the hippocampus is vital to learning and memory, the structural damage from the inflammatory response could be disastrous for CRCD.
 There is a burgeoning body of evidence to suggest that this flood of cytokines into the CNS does reduce cognitive function.
 In a 2013 study on breast cancer survivors, Kesler and colleagues reported that not only did patients who received chemotherapy have higher cytokine levels than controls, lower levels of IL-6 and higher levels of TNF-α were associated with lower left hippocampal volume.
-In fact, TNF-α, IL-6, and the interaction of these two cytokines accounted for 51.1% of the variance in left hippocampal volume (p = 0.02; Kesler et al., 2013).
-The authors connected this cytokine-driven damage to CRCD, as cytokine levels and left hippocampus volume explained 48.2% of the variance in total scores on the Hopkins Verbal Learning Test (p = 0.04).
+In fact, TNF-α, IL-6, and the interaction of these two cytokines accounted for 51.1% of the variance in left hippocampal volume (Kesler et al., 2013).
+The authors connected this cytokine-driven damage to CRCD, as cytokine levels and left hippocampus volume explained 48.2% of the variance in total scores on the Hopkins Verbal Learning Test.
 When considering that structural damage is just one way that cancer treatment has been linked to CRCD, explaining nearly half of the variance in CRCD outcomes is outstanding.
 However, as most current research focuses on linear relationships and associations, more mediation analyses will be necessary to determine if chemotherapy and cytokines are both impacting structural damage, and thus causing cognitive impairment, or if the relationship between structural damages from treatment and CRCD is mediated (or moderated) by inflammation.